Frequently asked questions.

 Frankfort, KY 40601

-The PVA offers a free basic property search that will help you find information about property ownership and assessed property value.
+The PVA offers a free basic property search that will help you find information about property ownership.
 If you are looking for more detailed information, you can purchase a Subscription Service for access to more detailed information such as transfer history, property photos, improvement characteristics, property class, and tax information.
 See our subscription service area for more information.

 The PVA’s Subscription Service allows you to view the transfer history for any property, when available, perform a Sales Search or view a list for Property Sales for a specific date range.
 Sales Search allows you to search by sale price and date range, acreage, year built, type of sale, neighborhood, limit to qualified sales and other features.